ssimplexity/CS492_spring2026/README.md

 - 20 May: No lecture.
 Interview for Graduate school admission.
 - 25 May: No lecture.
 Public holiday.
 - 27 May: LP-based rounding for cut problems.
-- 1 June: LP-based rounding for more cut problems, Set Cover, Max Sat, Max Cut.
+- 1 June: LP-based rounding for more cut problems.
 Chapter 1.7 and 5.1-5.5 from Williamson and Shmoys.
 - 3 June: No lecture.
 Election day.
 - 8 June: Primal-dual method.
 Chapter 7.3 from Williamson and Shmoys, and Chapter 13.1 from Vazirani.
 - 10 June: Primal-dual method.
 Chapter 7.4 from Williamson and Shmoys, and Chapter 18 from Vazirani.